 Fresh Chickpeas vs. Canned Chickpeas

 My secret to delicious, creamy hummus?
-Skip the canned chickpeas and cook your own.
+Skip the canned chickpeas and cook your own dried chickpeas.
 After making homemade hummus countless times, I can tell you that this is the most important thing you can do to set your hummus apart from all those store-bought versions.
-Learn how to cook chickpeas in the Instant Pot in less than 1 hour by reading this post, no soaking required!
+Learn how to cook chickpeas in the Instant Pot in less than 1 hour – no soaking required!

 - 1 (15-oz) can of chickpeas equals approx. 1.5 cups (drained)

 - This recipe calls for approximately 4 cups of cooked chickpeas.
 If you’re using canned, you will need between 2-3 cans (but closer to 3).
-Don’t forget to drain and rinse your chickpeas before using.
+Don’t forget to drain and rinse your chickpeas before using them.

 How to Make Hummus

-- Add the tahini, olive oil, cold water, lemon juice, salt, cumin, and smashed garlic cloves to a large food processor (or high-speed blender).
-Process until smooth and the garlic is blended (approximately 1-2 minutes).
+- Puree the tahini, olive oil, cold water, lemon juice, salt, cumin, and smashed garlic cloves in a large food processor or high-speed blender until smooth, and the garlic is blended (1-2 minutes).

-- Add the cooked chickpeas and process until smooth and creamy – at least 3-4 minutes.
+- Add the cooked chickpeas and continue to process until smooth and creamy (3-4 minutes).

-- If your hummus is too thick or dry, add additional water or tahini – or a combination of both – until the desired consistency is reached.
+- Add additional water or tahini if your hummus is too thick or dry.
 I typically start with an additional 2-3 tablespoons of water, then taste.
 If it needs more tahini flavor, I’ll add a couple of tablespoons of tahini plus a couple more tablespoons of water.